Build Strength and Confidence

 The Benefits of Group Support

 Support Groups allows for participants to bond, express their apprehensions, feel understood, and help with self-discovery.
-Group support is particularly beneficial to adolescents who want a safe place to express uncertainties, worries, and fears.
-A group setting helps clients realize that they share similar connections and concerns with their peers and not feel so alone.
+Group support is particularly beneficial to adolescents who need a safe place to express uncertainties, worries, and fears.
+A group setting helps clients realize that they share similar concerns with their peers and not feel so alone.

 Exercise provides an environment for teens to take risks and build confidence in their successes which can be applied outside of the gym.
-According to Smitts and Otto’s n.d. study (as cited in Weir, 2011), exercise may mimic exposure treatment which helps clients to learn to associate symptoms of stress with safety instead of danger.
-Exercise assists in regulating the sympathetic nervous system, which leads to a decrease in panic when experiencing flight of fight reactions (Smitts& Otto n.d., as cited by Weir, 2011).
-Shared pain in group exercise, also increases group bonding with those who experience cooperation and work through difficulties together which promotes relationship building in and out of the gym.
+According to a study by Smitts and Otto’s, exercise may mimic exposure treatment which helps clients to learn to associate symptoms of stress with safety instead of danger.
+Exercise assists in regulating the sympathetic nervous system, which leads to a decrease in panic when experiencing flight of fight reactions .
+Shared pain in group exercise, also increases group bonding with those who experience cooperation and work through difficulties together which promotes relationship building in and outside of the gym.

 What Does a session look like?

-Every class offers psychoeducation that is applicable and relevant to the issues teens face.
-Teens learn about concepts such as recognizing emotions, taking control/letting go, stress management techniques, goal setting, tactics for communication, building relationships, dealing with bullies, establishing bondaries and much more.
-Coaches use worksheet, videos and activities to help teens learn and work through the concepts taught each week.
+Every class offers psychoeducation that is relevant to the issues teens face.
+Teens learn about concepts such as recognizing emotions, taking control/letting go, stress management techniques, goal setting, tactics for communication, building relationships, dealing with bullies, establishing boundaries, healthy body image and much more.
+Coaches use worksheet, videos, and activities to help teens learn and work through the concepts taught each week.

-Coaches help teens into practice the concepts they learn, in the safe environment, through fitness.
-Workouts provide a modality for teens to practice what they have learned.
-Whether it is positive self talk, goal setting, communication or risk taking, workouts challenge teens to address their weaknesses and build confidence in their successes.
+Coaches help teens practice the concepts they learn in a safe environment, through fitness.
+Workouts provide a modality for teens to practice and reinforce what they have learned.
+Whether it is positive self-talk, goal setting, communication or risk taking, workouts challenge teens to address their weaknesses and build confidence in their successes.

-Shared experiences and challenges create faster boding amongst a group where teens often feel like they share more of what is going on in their lives.
+Shared experiences and challenges creates faster bonding amongst teens, giving them space to connect with others.
 Group sharing allows teens to process what they learned in session as well as what is going on in their lives.
 Teens build relationships by investing in each other, creating trust and working on communication skills.